Tanja Nijmeijer is a Dutch member of the FARC, the political party she joined in 2002 when they were still a guerrilla group.

 Some observers read Nijmeijer’s presence in Cuba as an attempt by FARC to emphasize the supposed international appeal of their cause.
 Of all the senior delegates, the Dutch fighter was the sole woman at the negotiating table.

-Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Nijmeijer and the rest of the FARC guerrillas have demobilized and begun the disarmament process.
+Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Nijmeijer and the rest of the FARC guerrillas have demobilized and disarmed, and has since entered a reintegration progress.